|Site Latitude: N51.804274

 Open site – This site may be flown by all suitably insured hang glider & paraglider pilots.

-The Blorenge is owned by the SE Wales Hang Gliding & Paragliding Club Ltd.
+The Blorenge has been owned by the SE Wales Hang Gliding & Paragliding Club Ltd since 1998.
+It is designated an SSSI.

 All rights belong to Google Inc. SEWHGPGC is a nonprofit making organisation.